allan-pg/responsive-website/README.md

 # responsive-website
-his repository contains a simple RWD in one page.
+This repository contains a simple RWD in one page.
 I just used HTML, CSS  to write the code.

 No bootstrap nor other frameworks.